junxit/us-congress-bills-114/bill.md

   > - **(i)** *Definitions* In this section—
   >   - **(1)** the term child means a person under the age of 18;
   >   - **(2)** the term child advocacy center means a center created under subtitle A of the Victims of Child Abuse Act of 1990 (42 U.S.C.
 13001 et seq.);
-  >   - **(3)** the term child human trafficking means one or more severe forms of trafficking in persons (as defined in section 103 of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
+  >   - **(3)** the term child human trafficking means 1 or more severe forms of trafficking in persons (as defined in section 103 of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
 7102)) involving a victim who is a child; and
   >   - **(4)** the term eligible entity means a State or unit of local government that—
   >     - **(A)** has significant criminal activity involving child human trafficking;
   >     - **(B)** has demonstrated cooperation between Federal, State, local, and, where applicable, tribal law enforcement agencies, prosecutors, and social service providers in addressing child human trafficking; and